mdoug/FIAL/doc/tutorial.md

     omni.move (seq, out) /* put it back, good as new  */

-Or, again, just a C style for loop is quite ok..
+Or, again, just a C style for loop is quite ok...

     var size, i = 0, item
     var seq